Travel Back In Time Along the Canals of Washington County

 The canals of Washington County, New York were marvels of engineering for their time!
 From the early 1800’s until the late 1920s, these canals were a common method of transporting both people & goods.
 Now, they provide a wide variety of recreational opportunities for curious visitors & history buffs alike.

 Did you know?
-2023 marks both the 200th birthday of the Champlain Canal and the 35th Anniversary of the Feeder Canal Alliance!
+2023 marked both the 200th birthday of the Champlain Canal and the 35th Anniversary of the Feeder Canal Alliance!

 To celebrate, we’re highlighting some of the area’s best ways to experience our historic canals.
 Whether you prefer hiking, paddling or driving as you explore our man-made waterways, you’ll discover incredible scenery, charming towns & living history everywhere you look.